Enhanced Agri-Food Workplace Protection Program

 - The information provided may, with the exception of the SIN, be subject to disclosure under the Freedom of Information and Protection of Privacy Act (Ontario) or the Access to Information Act (Canada).

 - Any money received under the Program is for the administration of a social or economic program or for the provision of direct or indirect support to members of the public in connection with social and economic policy.

 Consenting to the following on behalf of the business:

 - To provide accurate, timely and full information, including supporting documentation, to Ontario and notify Ontario immediately in the event there are any changes to the information provided.

-- To provide Ontario and Ontario's authorized representatives with any information or access to a person, place or thing within the timelines provided by Ontario or its authorized representatives.
+- To provide Canada, Ontario and their authorized representatives with any information or access to a person, place or thing within the timelines provided by Ontario, Canada or their authorized representatives.

 - To comply with onsite field inspections and/or audits by Ontario and Ontario's authorized representatives upon notice, and during normal business hours, to verify eligibility, and to evaluate compliance with the requirements of the Program.